Wheel Offset Calculator

 To measure the offset, you’ll need to know the wheel width, backspacing, and overall diameter of custom wheels.

 The backspacing refers to the distance between the hub mounting surface and the back edge of the wheel.
+If a wheel has a center offset, the resulting backspacing measurement will be different than it would be without the center offset.

 To measure it, you’ll need to remove the wheel and measure the distance from the front mounting pad surface to the back of the wheel.